ZornLab/Mona/README.md

 seurat <- integrate_mona(counts_list)
 ```

 Mona works equally well with already processed data from Seurat/Signac or other formats.
-Note that not every technology has been tested, and Mona currently only handles count-like data, not fragments.
+Note that not every technology has been tested, and some conversion may be required.

 ## Using Mona

 All datasets must be converted into a 'Mona directory' before they can be viewed.
-For Seurat objects:
+For Seurat/Signac objects:

 ```
 save_mona_dir(seurat,assay="SCT",dir="Desktop/my_dataset",name="Name",description="Description",species="human")